nverwer/exist-ixml-xar/README.md

 ## Usage

-It is assumed that you have already installed eXist-deb and Maven.
+It is assumed that you have already installed eXist-db and Maven.

 Download or clone or fork the git repository, which has all the source files.
 In the directory where you have just downloaded the project, do `maven install`.